richardhollis/camplayer/README.md

 When in trouble, you can reduce the number of windows in the gridview to reduce the performance impact.
 Other options you can try are:

-* Set advanced setting "streamquality" to "0" (lowest quality)
+* Set the advanced setting "streamquality" to "0" (lowest quality)
 * Set advanced setting "backgroundmode" to "0" (black background)
-* Set advanced setting "screenchangeover" to "0" (normal changeover)
+* Set the advanced setting "screenchangeover" to "0" (normal changeover)
-* Don't set advanced setting "screendownscale"
+* Don't set the advanced setting "screendownscale"
-* Don't set advanced setting "enablevideoosd"
+* Don't set the advanced setting "enablevideoosd"
 * Use a faster/newer Raspberry Pi model
 * Reduce resolution/framerate inside your IP camera configuration
-* Scaling the video resolution to the window resolution comes at a cost, a perfect match is preferred.
+* Scaling the video resolution to the window resolution comes at a cost; a perfect match is preferred.
-You can achieve this by chosing your IP camera and/or display resolution carefully.
+You can achieve this by choosing your IP camera and/or display resolution carefully.
-Important to note, upscaling is still better than downscaling performance wise.
+Important to note, upscaling is still better than downscaling performance-wise.

 ## Advanced settings